 - continue to implement privacy protection strategies.

-Objective 37: To manage and protect our human, financial, physical and information resources in a responsible and sustainable fashion.
+Objective 37: To optimize the use of our human, financial, physical and information resources.

 - ensure existing spaces are used to their full potential by identifying opportunities for shared spaces, designing our facilities for functional flexibility and optimizing our scheduling of space.